alexeagleson/nextjs-fullstack-app-template/README.md

 ## Project Setup

-We'll begin by creating a default NextJs application with a Typescript template.
+We'll begin by creating a default Next.js application with a Typescript template.

 ```bash
 npx create-next-app --ts nextjs-fullstack-app-template